Past Spill Response Engagement Materials

 Stakeholder Discussion Papers

 Several industry groups generated a proposal for how a Preparedness and Response Organization (PRO) would best help them meet their new legal obligations as Regulated Persons.
-In response, the ministry provided two documents to clarify their legislative intent.
+In response, the Province provided two documents to clarify their legislative intent.

 - Industry PRO Proposal (PDF) (2015)